 The obligation for an FC to report on behalf of an NFC- is expressed in Article 9(1a) of EMIR to apply only to OTC derivatives, and not to exchange-traded derivatives.
-This would appear consistent with the European Commission's original legislative proposal for the EMIR REFIT Regulation, which provided in respect of exchange traded derivatives that CCPs (central clearing counterparties) would undertake the obligation to report such derivatives.
-This provision was not included in the final text of the EMIR REFIT Regulation.
 As a consequence, FCs that enter into both OTC and exchange-traded derivatives with NFC-s may find that they have to adopt two different approaches to reporting, with Mandatory Reporting applying to their OTC derivatives but not to their exchange-traded derivatives.